cydriclopez/docker-ng-dev/README.md

 :docker build -f angular.dockerfile -t angular .
 ```

 Note that there is a "dot" or a period "." at the end of this command.
 The period "." gives the current folder as context for the docker command.
-It tells docker where to find the docker file ***angular.dockerfile***.
+It tells ***docker build*** command where to find the docker file ***angular.dockerfile***.
 Without the "-f" it looks for the default ***Dockerfile*** file.
-The "-t" names the docker image.
-So when we type the command "docker images" it lists the created image as "angular".
+The "-t" names the docker image so when we type the command ***docker images*** it lists the created image as "angular".
 ```
 :docker images
 REPOSITORY   TAG            IMAGE ID       CREATED        SIZE